whitneyburton/portfolios/students/1611-back/maria-stenquist/20170112-maria-stenquist-m1.md

 * This project was a very, very good exercise in hashes, extracting from objects, modules, and dealing with a larger-scope project

 **Scores**
-* Fundamental Ruby & Style:
+* Fundamental Ruby & Style: 4
-* Enumerable & Collections:
+* Enumerable & Collections: 4
-* REPL Interface and Game Functionality:
+* Overall Functionality: 3
-* Breaking Logic into Components:
+* Breaking Logic into Components/Encapsulation: 3

 ## D: Professional Skills